quickP2P API (java/android SDK version) - programming instructions

 }

-We want to show message box to user, and message box is UI element so we send execution of message box creation to UI thread.
+We want to show a message box to the user, and a message box is UI element so we send execution of message box creation to UI thread.

 2. Peer session creation

-For quickP2P client , to be able to do any operation like tunnel opening, sending instant message, searching peers, virtual index operation ... we first need to join abstract peer-to-peer network like you connect to internet when your computer powers up .
-Steps for joining application peer to super-node network would be this:
+For quickP2P client, to be able to do any operation like tunnel opening, sending an instant message, searching peers, virtual index operation ... we first need to join an abstract peer-to-peer network like you connect to the internet when your computer powers up.
+Steps for joining application peer to the super-node network would be this:

 cm.setAccessTokens("00000000-XXXX-XXXX-XXXX-XXXXXXXXXXXX","00000000-XXXX-XXXX-XXXX- XXXXXXXXXXXX","");

-First argument is provider UID , second application UID , third is access key.
+The first argument is provider UID, second application UID, third is access key.
 You can see this values in you provider portal.

-you can also alter these properties later while session is opened , you need to call
+you can also alter these properties later while the session is opened, you need to call

-Once we have established session with super-node we can:
+Once we have established a session with super-node we can:

-- Query for other peers on network (Peer lookup) with mongo db-like queries in our application scope
+- Query for other peers on the network (Peer lookup) with mongo DB-like queries in our application scope

 - Register for peers’ status tracking and receive notifications about changes